bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

   obs.gs_effect_set_int(data.params.height, data.height)
 ```

-Add the code, restart OBS, for now no difference is expected, the interesting things start in the net section.
+Add the code, restart OBS, for now no difference is expected, the interesting things start in the next section.

 ### Luminance perturbation